elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If a specific condition exists, the break statement ends the loop and the continue directive stops the loop and forces to start over.</div><br />
   <div><strong>Technical Response:</strong> The break statement stops the loop in the middle or several places of its body.
 The continue directive is a “lighter version” of break.
-It does not stop the whole loop.
-Instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).<br /><br />
+It does not stop the whole loop; instead, it stops the current iteration and forces the loop to start a new one (if the condition allows).<br /><br />
   </div>
   </div>
 </details>